toucansites/try-o-template/contents/posts/github-deploy/index.md

 # Deploy to a GitHub Page

-This guide explains how to deploy your generated content from the `docs` folder to a GitHub Page.
+This guide explains how to deploy your site’s generated content from the `docs` folder to a GitHub Page

 ---